Autistic Burnout: A Functional Medicine Perspective

 Sensory Allostatic Load

 Continuous processing of high levels of sensory input can keep threat-detection circuits, including the amygdala, in a hyper-responsive state.
-This has been associated with elevated cortisol signalling and, in some individuals, altered cortisol responsiveness over time (8, 11).
+Bruce McEwen’s concept of allostatic load — published in Physiological Reviews (2007) — provides a framework for understanding how sustained stress can exceed the body’s adaptive capacity.
+This has been associated with elevated cortisol signalling and, in some individuals, altered cortisol responsiveness over time, as demonstrated in research by Blythe Corbett and colleagues at Vanderbilt University (8, 11).

 Neuroinflammatory Signalling

 Chronic psychological and sensory stress has been associated with changes in neuroimmune signalling.
-Under certain conditions, stress-related inflammatory mediators may influence blood–brain barrier integrity and neurotransmitter balance, particularly within GABAergic and glutamatergic systems (9, 12).
+Theoharis Theoharides and colleagues reported focal neuroinflammation in the thalamus and hypothalamus of individuals on the autism spectrum in Frontiers in Human Neuroscience (2016).
+Under certain conditions, stress-related inflammatory mediators may influence blood-brain barrier integrity and neurotransmitter balance, particularly within GABAergic and glutamatergic systems (9, 12).

 Mitochondrial and Energy Strain

 Prolonged stress exposure has been associated with changes in mitochondrial function and cellular energy allocation.
-In theoretical models such as the Cell Danger Response, mitochondria may temporarily prioritise defence and signalling over ATP production.
+Shannon Rose and colleagues at the University of Arkansas documented mitochondrial dysfunction patterns in autism spectrum conditions in Seminars in Pediatric Neurology (2020).
+In theoretical models such as Robert Naviaux’s Cell Danger Response, mitochondria may temporarily prioritise defence and signalling over ATP production.
 This may help explain commonly reported symptoms of heaviness, profound fatigue, and cognitive fog during burnout states (3, 13).

 The Functional Medicine Edge: Testing for Recovery

-Recovery from autistic burnout requires more than rest alone.
-In functional practice, the focus is on identifying physiological patterns that may be preventing the nervous system from returning to a state of safety and regulation.
+Recovery from autistic burnout requires identification of the physiological patterns that may be preventing the nervous system from returning to a state of safety and parasympathetic regulation.

 When to Consider a Clinical Assessment

-If conventional self-care strategies do not lead to improvement, additional neuro-affirming mental health support may be warranted, particularly when individuals experience:
+Autistic burnout may warrant additional neuro-affirming mental health support when conventional self-care strategies do not lead to improvement, particularly when individuals experience:

 - Increased frequency of shutdowns or meltdowns